Practice and advisory notes

-The Department of Environment and Primary Industries is Victoria's lead government agency for sustainable management of water resources, climate change, bushfires, public land, forests and ecosystems.
-It's emergency planning and recovery programs assist Victoria's rural landholders to prepare for natural disasters and support during and after an incident with animal health and welfare, pasture management, pest and animal control, erosion protection, livestock feed planning and other issues.
+The Department of Environment, Land, Water and Planning is Victoria's lead government agency for sustainable management of water resources, climate change, bushfires, public land, forests and ecosystems.
+It's emergency planning and recovery programs assist Victoria's rural landholders to prepare for natural disasters and support during and after an incident with pest and animal control, erosion protection and other issues.

 - Emergency Management Victoria